 Lately, my favorite incentive for anything I don't want to do is permission to do nothing.
 Sounds kinda basic, I know, but as a mom, wife and someone who works for herself, it's seriously difficult to let myself off the hook for a day.
 For instance, playing Lego Marvel Superheroes 2 for an hour or two is a big, big treat.
 Or giving myself permission to watching something on Netflix for a couple of hours.
 Mmm, downtime.

 Now, get to work cleaning out your closet and/or drawers.

 When you cross off five squares in a row, you win!

 If you really want to do the most damage possible, don't consider it a win until all the spaces are crossed off.

-That’s it!
-I’d love to know if these rules or this game helps you tackle those unwanted clothes.
-Snap a pic of your newly organized closet and post it on Instagram, then tag me @plussizenerd with #achievementcloset.
-I’ll share it in my story!
+That's it!
+I'd love to know if these rules or this game helps you tackle those unwanted clothes.
+Snap a pic of your newly organized closet and post it on Instagram, then tag me @plussizenerd.
+Or tell me about it in the comments!

 Need more help?
 Check out these highly rated books on Amazon.